 1. You might think that such an enlightened guy would be a good guy in future lives, but study the evidence.
 He also told friends back in India that he had once been a vicious, murderous desert marauder, and the thought of it made Yogananda shudder, Sailendra Dasgupta informs.
 He was Yogananda's secretary in India and wrote his biography in time [Psy 111-12].

 2. Also consider how the guru never taught kriya in the lives he had lived after he was enlightened by Krishna.
 Two cats have been taken out of the bag now.

 If Arjuna was ever taught kriya yoga or similar by Krishna, as Yogananda claims he was, would the soul that had become enlightened by Krishna be at least a good guy and good teacher from then onwards?
-There is no evidence of that!
-The soul that was "Arjuna" lived degraded lives in ensuing lives, and at last became Yogananda according to him, that is.
+There is not much evidence of it.
+The soul that was "Arjuna" lived degraded lives in ensuing lives, and at last became Yogananda – according to him, that is.
 Further, it appears that in life after life he did neither learn nor teach kriya yoga - not until after his conditions had become desperate, as he shows in his autobiography, and he had become a formidable clinger for help too.
 [More]

 Don't think everything a good guy does, brings trouble and ruin on him or her